resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

 This section will guide you through the process of creating a basic subscription in the RW API.
-Creating a subscription is done using a POST request and passing the relevant data as body fields.
-The supported body fields are as defined on the [subscription reference](#subscription-reference) section, but the minimum field list you must specify for all subscriptions is:
+Creating a subscription can be done by any logged user using a POST request and passing the relevant data as body fields.
+The supported body fields are as defined on the [subscription reference](#subscription-reference) section, but the minimum field list you must specify for all subscriptions are:

 * `datasets` or `datasetsQuery`
-* `resource` (which includes `resource.type` and `resource.content`)
+* `resource` (which must include both `resource.type` and `resource.content`)
 * `params`
 * `application`
 * `language`

-If the creation of the subscription is successful, the HTTP response code will be 200 OK, and the response body will contain the created subscription object. **Please keep in mind that you must be authenticated in order to create and/or manage subscriptions.**
+If the creation of the subscription is successful, the HTTP response code will be 200 OK, and the response body will contain the created subscription object.
+Please note that **subscriptions must be confirmed** before they become active - refer to the [subscription lifecycle](#subscription-lifecycle) for more details on this.

 ### Errors for creating subscriptions

 Error code     | Error message                       | Description
 -------------- | ----------------------------------- | --------------
-400            | Datasets or datasetsQuery required  | You didn't provide one of the required fields.
-400            | Language required                   | You didn't provide one of the required fields.
-400            | Resource required                   | You didn't provide one of the required fields.
-400            | Params required                     | You didn't provide one of the required fields.
+400            | `<field>` required                  | You didn't provide one of the required fields.
 401            | Unauthorized                        | No valid token was provided in the request headers.

 ### Customizing the geographic area for the subscription